White Collar Criminal Attorney

 White collar crimes are just as serious as any other crimes, and sometimes more so.
 No matter what the circumstances of your case, you have certain rights when facing accusations that a skilled criminal defense attorney can help protect.
 Charges related to a white-collar crime require the most vigorous defense from a lawyer that understands the complexities of these cases.

 At Smith & McGhee, PC, we have years of experience presenting an aggressive defense for clients who have been accused of serious offenses.
 If you have been charged with a white-collar crime or are under investigation, you may fear for your future and that of your family.
-Take immediate steps to safeguard your reputation and rights by giving us a call to schedule a free consultation.
+Take immediate steps to safeguard your reputation and rights by giving us a call to schedule your initial consultation.

-Contact us now at 334-702-1744 to schedule an appointment at your convenience.
+Contact us now at 334-708-3158, or through our online contact form, to schedule an appointment at your convenience.
 We make jail visits when needed and are available in the evenings and on weekends.